Skip Ribbon Commands

 Menu

-Cancer
+Cancer in Children

-Cancer - What it is
+Cancer in Children - What it is

 Cancer in children and teenagers is rare, making up only 1% of all cancer cases in Singapore.
 About 90 to 100 new cases of childhood cancers are detected in children less than 15 years old here each year.
 Remarkable progress has been made in curing infants, children, teenagers, and young adults with cancer.
 With advancements in technology, drug therapy and treatment methods, some childhood cancers such as acute leukaemia, lymphoma, kidney cancer and germ cell cancer have an 80% cure rate.